Kaltsoon/react-native-material/material/3-communicating-with-server.md

 ### Exercise

 Improve the `useSignIn` hook so that it stores the user's access token retrieved from the _authorize_ mutation.
 The return value of the hook should not change.
-The only change you should make to the `SignIn` component is that you should redirect the user to the rated repository list view after a successful sign in.
+The only change you should make to the `SignIn` component is that you should redirect the user to the reviewed repositories list view after a successful sign in.
 You can achieve this by using the [https://reacttraining.com/react-router/native/api/Hooks/usehistory] hook and the history's [push](https://reacttraining.com/react-router/native/api/history) method.

 After the _authorize_ mutation has been executed and you have stored the user's access token to the storage, you should reset the Apollo Client's store.
 This will clear the Apollo Client's cache and re-execute all active queries.
 You can do this by using the Apollo Client's [resetStore](https://www.apollographql.com/docs/react/v2.5/api/apollo-client/#ApolloClient.resetStore) method.
 You can access the Apollo Client in the `useSignIn` hook using the [useApolloClient](https://www.apollographql.com/docs/react/api/react-hooks/#useapolloclient) hook.
 Note that the order of the execution is crucial and should be the following: